 The Cast: Maya Rudolph and Fred Armisen star as June and Oscar, a married couple who live a comfortable albeit predictable life before they decide to mix things up.

 The Details: Stream season one on Amazon Prime now.
-(The possibility of a second season is still TBD.)

 The Show: From the creator of Mad Men, The Romanoffs is a sweeping anthology featuring eight separate stories about people around the globe who believe themselves to be descendants of the Russian royal family–the Romanovs.